Performance Management System

 Free Cash Flow

-The following table shows our free cash flow measure.
-We use this measure among others to manage our overall financial performance.
+Among others we use the measure free cash flow to manage our overall financial performance.

 Usefulness of Non-IFRS Measures